eugenia1984/english/glossary.md

 - **QA (Quality Assurance) Tester** is someone who checks software to make sure it works well and has no problems.
 Quality means how good or bad something is, and assurance means making sure about something.
 A QA Tester's job is to test software to ensure its quality is good and it works as it should.

 - **quarterly**: means happening every three months, or four times a year.

-For example:

-`The company releases its financial reports quarterly.` -> The reports are released every three months.
+For example: `The company releases its financial reports quarterly.` -> The reports are released every three months.

-`We hold quarterly meetings.` -> Meetings are organized four times a year.

 - **quick** describes something done in a short time.